9c23a5/NeverSink-PoE2litefilter/README.md

 ## **QUICK START:**

 This is an "ItemFilter" - a script for the game Path of Exile 2 (not PoE1!).
-It highlights valuable items, hide pointless drops and enhances gameplay comfort and experience.
+It highlights valuable items, and enhances gameplay comfort and experience.
 This is _NOT_ a hack/mod.
 It written using the official POE filter domain language.
 This script (NeverSink's Filter) is shipped on the console versions of the game.

 This is a fairly light filter.
 This repository will be reused in the future to expand and replace this filter with a fully-fledged one.